tcibinan/flaxo/README.md

 ## Webpack

-Client-side of the system uses webpack for creating bundle of the user interface.
-It is necessary to have webpack installed locally. *Notice:* It is hardcoded that `node_modules` folder lies right in the root folder of the `client` module. **todo:** Extract `node_modules` folder location into application settings.
+Client-side uses webpack for building js-css bundles.
+It is necessary to have webpack installed locally.
+*Notice:* `node_modules` folder should lies right in the root folder of the `client` module.
+**todo:** Extract `node_modules` folder location into application settings.

 ## Travis integration